 Like them, learn to take things in a stride.
 It’s okay to look back on your past mistakes so you can learn from them, but never stay there.

 Stop worrying about things in the past, as they’re already done.
 Instead, keep your head up and continue the hustle.

 Our pups live day by day.
 You don’t see them stress about the future, although sometimes, they might think of silly things like “what treats am I going to get for dinner?”

 This doesn’t mean that you should just wing it every day.
 Instead, take one step at a time and stop worrying too much of what the future might bring.

 Live now and don’t let the troubles of the future keep you from enjoying and appreciating the present.

-Notice how your pet’s little ears perk up every time there’s a random noise or when you’re calling it?
-Animals are almost always aware of the things and sounds around them and they respond to them accordingly.
+Notice how your pet’s little ears perk up every time they hear a random noise or when you’re calling them?
+Animals are almost always aware of the things and sounds around them, and they respond to them accordingly.

 It must be our nature to always talk and to respond so that other people can hear us without regarding what other people have to say.
-In short, we forget to listen because we’re always thinking of what to say.
+In short, we forget to listen because we’re always thinking of what to say next.

-Dogs teach us to slow down, to listen first before doing anything.
+Dogs teach us to slow down and listen first before doing anything.
 We don’t need to have a dog-like hearing to be able to truly listen.

 Dogs are always on the move.
 Whether it’s just running around the house or doing some silly dog things, they are always moving.